 I used blues and grays alongside the pink walls and opted for black hardware to draw some of the black in from the entryway.
 I couldn't have dreamt of a better rug for this room - it is from Hayneedle, and surprisingly very budget friendly, especially for the size!

 I had initially planned on sticking to all navy blue tones (did you see those beautiful navy napkins above?), but am so happy I decided to add in a lighter shade of blue with the throw pillows from Pom Pom at Home at the head seats of the table.
 The additional pattern, texture, and color adds a lot to the room.
 I think you can always throw in an additional pattern or texture so long as you keep a streamlined color scheme.
 PS: The pillows are a favorite of any guest we've had, I definitely suggest ordering an insert with the cover.
 This pillow is also one of my favorite!

 I selected prints from Jenny's Print Shop which were framed by Simply Framed for this room.
 I can't tell you what a huge difference artwork makes in any space; having a professionally framed piece of artwork elevates a room beyond measure.
 I worked with Simply Framed to mount the prints, and they did an incredible job.
 Simply Framed is an affordable and easy way to add custom work to a room.
-I simply emailed my file and selected the frame style I wanted, and within a few weeks, the artwork was delivered to me.
+Their Print & Frame service makes it so easy to upload digital files, select the frame style you want, and receive gorgeous custom framed artwork in the mail with a quick turnaround..
 They are so beautiful, I will never frame anything myself again after seeing the difference a professional framing company makes.